U.S. formally exits global climate pact amid election uncertainty

 “The U.S. withdrawal will leave a gap in our regime, and the global efforts to achieve the goals and ambitions of the Paris Agreement,” Patricia Espinosa, executive secretary of the U.N.
 Framework Convention on Climate Change (UNFCCC), told Reuters.

-The United States still remains a party to the UNFCCC.
-Espinosa said the body will be “ready to assist the U.S. in any effort in order to rejoin the Paris Agreement”.
+The United States still remains a party to the UNFCCC and Espinosa said the body will be “ready to assist the U.S. in any effort in order to rejoin the Paris Agreement”.

 Trump first announced his intention to withdraw the United States from the pact in June 2017, arguing it would undermine the U.S. economy.
 The administration formally served notice to the United Nations one year ago on Nov.
 4, 2019.